Implementing Views in Java or Scala

 :

-SELECT :request_id, customer_id as id, name FROM customers WHERE name = :customer_name
+SELECT :requestId, customerId as id, name FROM customers

 Response message including the result

-Instead of streamed results you can include the results in a repeated field in the response message:
+Instead of streamed results you can include the results in a Collection

 How to modify a View

-Kalix creates indexes for the View based on the query.
+Kalix creates indexes for the View based on the queries.
 For example, the following query will result in a View with an index on the name

 column: